By Susan L. Wampler

 Regulatory science is a relatively new but rapidly growing field that is not only becoming more global in nature but also offers a world of opportunity to students.
 The need for trained professionals far outpaces supply.

-Under the leadership of Frances Richmond, the USC School of Pharmacy established one of the nation’s first programs in this arena in 1999.
+Under the leadership of Frances Richmond, USC Mann established one of the nation’s first programs in this arena in 1999.
 In response to industry demand, the school now offers three interdisciplinary master’s programs in the field — Regulatory Sciences, Management of Drug Development and Medical Product Quality — as well as six certificates and, since 2008, the nation’s first professional doctorate in Regulatory Science.
 Individual classes can be taken without enrollment in a certificate or degree program, and courses are available in person or online with flexibility designed around the needs of busy professionals.

 Graduates of the program are employed in industry, government, consulting and academia, providing leadership in such roles as regulatory specialist, formulation engineer, good manufacturing practice expert, quality assurance team leader, reimbursement specialist and medical writer.